Current Research

 Improving Outcomes for Individuals With Cochlear Implants

-Cochlear implant (CI) studies in our lab focus on identifying factors that influence how well a CI sends information to the auditory nerve.
-We seek to apply information about the electrode-neuron interface and patient demographics to develop and assess individualized clinical interventions.
+Cochlear implant (CI) studies in our lab focus on identifying factors that influence CI benefit in children and adults.
+Current projects measure emotional responses to sound, sound-induced arousal, and listening effort and fatigue.
+Our ultimate goal is to apply information about perception, physiology, and patient demographics to develop personalized clinical interventions.

 Improving Outcomes for Individuals With Cochlear Implants